pachterlab/LSRRSRLFKOTWMWMP_2024/Figures/SupplementalFigure5/ReadME.md

 BiFrost is now the backbone for kallisto's T-DBG.
 Thus, to generate these gfa, we used BiFrost to build a T-DBG based only on PAX2 and then only on the first 1000 transcripts in chromosome 1 as examples of the decreasing complexity of T-DBG with longer k-mer length.
+We used Bandage to visualize these T-DBG.